carrel-gr/Alpha2MQTT/README.md

 ## Steps to get running.
 - Build the hardware.
 (See [HARDWARE](#hardware) below)
 - Configure, build and load the software.
-Follow the instructions in the [original README](README-orig.md#flashing).
-For changes to `Definitions.h` you should follow the instructions in the file itself, as this file has changed a fair bit.
+Follow the instructions in the [original README](README-orig.md#flashing) for setting up the software environment and compiling/loading.
+Changes are needed in `Definitions.h` and you should follow the instructions in the file itself, as this file has changed a fair bit.
 - Enable MQTT discovery in Home Assistant (if this isn't on already).
 - Plug in RS485 and power.
 At this point your device/entities will appear under the MQTT integration as "A2M-ALXXXXXXXXXXXXX".)
 You can now see and monitor your ESS in HA.
 - (optional) Configure the HA Energy dashboard to use these new entities.
 All the necessary entities are provided for grid, solar, and battery.